 The UNTFSSE now counts nineteen UN Agencies and other inter-governmental organizations as members, as well as seven civil society organizations or umbrella association of SSE networks as observers.

 The ILO Social and Solidarity Economy Academy (SSE Academy)The SSE Academy is an interregional training opportunity gathering practitioners and policymakers from all around the world, to share their experiences, best practices and challenges from their work in the SSE.
 The training seeks to provide a better understanding of the concept of SSE, discuss the relevance of SSE as a development alternative and its relation to the ILO’s Decent Work Agenda, and further build and strengthen networks of SSE practitioners.
 The first SSE Academy took place in Turin (Italy) in 2010.
 Since then, eight SSE Academies have taken place in Montreal (Canada), Agadir (Morocco), Campinas (Brazil), Johannesburg (South Africa), Puebla (Mexico), San José (Costa Rica), Seoul (South Korea) and Luxembourg city (Luxembourg).
 The next Academy will be held in 2019, during the year of ILO centenary and in the wave of the launch of the report of the Global Commission on the Future of Work.
 See here for details.

-Current ProjectsThe ILO’s Cooperatives Unit is technically backstopping three country-level projects on cooperatives and the social and solidarity economy in Tunisia, Algeria, and South Africa.
+Current ProjectsThe ILO’s Cooperatives Unit is technically backstopping three country-level projects on cooperatives and the social and solidarity economy.

 - Development of a Social Economy Policy in South Africa (Government of Flanders & National Economic Development Department of South Africa)